ksalver/bdnavigator-ubuntu-touch/README.md

 # DBnavigator-ubuntu-touch

-# project is moved to gitlab
+# !! this Project is moved to gitlab

 DBnavigator
 this is an easy app for ubuntu touch to see dbnavigator from Deutsche Bahn ,